Frontline healthcare workers feeling the stress of the pandemic

 "We understand and we're really trying hard for your family members and for you,” said Gamble.
 “We just want everyone to be safe and be smart and be nice and love one another."

-Willis Knighton addressed this situation early.
+Willis-Knighton addressed this situation early.
 The hospital offers free counseling for their employees and has a support group available for frontline workers.
-Doctor Broussard expects to see an uptick in counseling services once things begin to slow down and workers are no longer experiencing the constant flow of adrenaline.
+Broussard expects to see an uptick in counseling services once things begin to slow down and workers are no longer experiencing the constant flow of adrenaline.

-He says it is extremely important that everyone deals with their emotional needs.
+He said it is extremely important that everyone deals with their emotional needs.
 The worst thing anyone can do is to ignore it and hope it goes away.